 JSS Spiritual and Cultural Centre, Saket, New Delhi

-JSS Spiritual and Cultural Centre at Saket, in New Delhi, sponsored by the “Jagadguru Sri Veerasimhasana Samasthana Math ” – popularly known as Sri Sutur Math, Mysuru, is a non-profit organization.
+JSS Spiritual and Cultural Centre at Saket, in New Delhi, sponsored by the “Jagadguru Sri Veerasimhasana Samasthana Math ” – popularly known as Sri Suttur Math, Mysuru, is a non-profit organization.
 The center is established to preserve the rich Indian tradition of arts and culture, besides promoting, peace, harmony and human values amongst all the people.
-This center is dedicated to promote the rich tradition, culture and knowledge gained over thousands of years and recorded in many forms.
+This center is dedicated to promoting the rich tradition, culture, and knowledge gained over thousands of years and recorded in many forms.
 The center will serve as a guiding force to help people in this part of the country, to understand the true essence of spirituality and to inculcate the values of humanity and religiosity, so as to ‘ enhance the inherent spark’ in their everyday life.

 The center has a library, a prayer hall, a community hall to accommodate community events and concerts and meeting rooms to hold seminars and workshops.
-The center promotes youth activities by organising camps.
+The center promotes youth activities by organizing camps.
 Adults and children can participate in various Yoga and Sanskrit classes offered on a regular basis.
 The center will promote music and dance by inviting famous artists from all over the country and world.

-The center welcomes one and all without discrimination to race, religion, national origin and economic status.
+The center welcomes one and all without discrimination to race, religion, national origin and economic status

 Sri Suttur Math, located on the banks of River Kapila in South Karnataka, had not thought of setting up a centre for spiritual activities here; there was no such intention; nor had it imagined a few years ago.
 Though the centre has come into being!
 We attribute the successful realization of the Centre to the far-sighted vision of our spiritual teacher, Jagadguru Sri Shivarathri Rajendra Mahaswamiji.
 Today an awareness of this kind of spirituality is most necessary, and every human being requires it.
 It is through moral and sincere living that man can feel and enjoy inner happiness.
 It is the spiritual wealth within the heart of man that enables him to live his daily, routine life efficiently.
 To bring into meaningful harmony the demands of the work-a-day world and the world of the spirit must be every one’s objective.
 It is only this which will make the present day world pleasant and non-stressful.
 The Spiritual and cultural Centre will work in this direction.
 The centre, in its own humble way proposes to carry on this spiritual endeavour.
 One of the major objectives of the Spiritual Centre here is to enable people to achieve contentment and mental health.
 The world we live in has many temptations to offer and we are pulled in different and often in conflicting directions.
 This centre hopes to offer people caught in this situation, a true, tranquility-inspiring spiritual centre.